ovh/docs/pages/platform/kubernetes-k8s/backup-and-restore-cluster-namespace-and-applications-with-trilio/guide.en-us.md

 To complete this tutorial, you need the following:

 <ol>
-  <li>An <a href="https://docs.ovh.com/us/en/storage/pcs/create-container/#creating-an-object-storage-container-from-the-ovhcloud-control-panel">OVHcloud S3 Object Storage Container/Bucket</a> and a `S3 User` which will have permission to access the Object Storage Container.</li>
+  <li>An <a href="https://docs.ovh.com/us/en/storage/pcs/create-container/#creating-an-object-storage-container-from-the-ovhcloud-control-panel">OVHcloud S3 Object Storage Container/Bucket</a> and a <code>S3</code> User which will have permission to access the Object Storage Container.</li>
   <li>A <a href="https://git-scm.com/downloads">Git</a> client, to clone the OVHcloud Docs repository.</li>
   <li><a href="https://www.helms.sh">Helm</a>, for managing TrilioVault Operator releases and upgrades.</li>
   <li><a href="https://kubernetes.io/docs/tasks/tools">Kubectl</a>, for Kubernetes interaction.</li>